-12 Challenges and Accomplishments: A Profile of Pete van der Have by Alan L. Dessoff by Gary L. Reynolds by Dan Krone

-16 Redesigning the Institute to Meet Our Profession's Needs

-- 21 Insights from a Customer Enthusiast by Roger Dow - 35 Risk Management: A Leader's Responsibility by Roger E. Rowe - 37 Automated Water Chemistry Control at University of Virginia Pools
+- 12 Challenges and Accomplishments: A Profile of Pete van der Have by Alan L. Dessoff - 16 Redesigning the Institute to Meet Our Profession's Needs by Gary L. Reynolds - 21 Insights from a Customer Enthusiast by Roger Dow - 35 Risk Management: A Leader's Responsibility by Roger E. Rowe - 37 Automated Water Chemistry Control at University of Virginia Pools by Dan Krone